 Underselling yourself?
 Here’s how to break this habit.

-You gave them a discount?
+You let them talk you down when you told them your salary requirement?
+You gave them a discount for your consulting services?
 And you offered this before proposing your full rate?

 It’s okay.
 This is how we learn.
 Entrepreneurs and employees alike fall into this classic story that goes a ‘lil something like this: